DO NOT DELETE OR EDIT THIS ROW OR ITS CONTENTS

 - ethics of science

-At least 5 GCSEs at Grade 4 or above including 3 from the core subjects.
+At least five GCSEs at Grade 4 or above all from the core subjects.
 Grade 4 in Maths and English.
-Grade 5 in science related GCSEs is recommended.
+Grade 4 in a science related GCSE is recommended.

 You should expect small costs for stationery and booklets to assist with the course.
 There may also be costs for uniforms for practical work or to use at work experience.